Meet Our Advisory Board

 Professor Parry is a widely published author and leading academic in the development and implementation of digital technology in the museum and cultural sector.
-A former Tate Fellow, he is currently Deputy Head of the internationally renowned School of Museum Studies at the University of Leicester, and leads a multi-partner research consortium ‘One by One’ – which includes the Smithsonian Institution, V&A the Museums Association and Arts Council England.
+A former Tate Fellow, he is currently Deputy Head of the internationally renowned School of Museum Studies at the University of Leicester, the Director of the Institute for Digital Culture, and leads a multi-partner research consortium ‘One by One’ – which includes the Smithsonian Institution, V&A the Museums Association and Arts Council England.
 A passionate advocate for access and equality within museums, he is Chair of the Jodi Mattes Trust for accessible digital culture.

 Ali has a professional background in IT, engineering, project management and business coaching.
 She is a life-long dabbler in crafts and making, loves experiencing arts and science events and can’t help herself from volunteering.
 Ali is the current chair of Phoenix Arts another Leicester based NPO.
 Ali has been coming to Attenborough Arts since it’s early days and as a person with a physical disability she values the centre for the wide range of creative learning opportunities, the quality of the tutors, performances and exhibitions and the way that inclusivity is embedded in the centre.
 She says “Attenborough Arts has given me so many memorable and enjoyable experiences, I hope that it continues to do so for the communities of Leicester and beyond for a long time to come”

 Michael Attenborough CBE